 This rose gold ring features a pink tourmaline stone that has been ethically sourced, so you can rest easy.
 It has an antique-inspired design, with diamonds embellishments surrounding the tourmaline stone.
 The double-band design makes it even more feminine and chic.
 The designer can add a matte finish if requested, which is quickly becoming all the rage in the ring world.

-9. Vintage Yellow Gold Pink Tourmaline and Diamond Cluster
+9. Vintage Rose Gold Pink Tourmaline and Diamond Halo

 Pink Topaz Rings